corretto/amazon-corretto-crypto-provider/README.md

   Takes in `true` or `false` (defaults to `true`).
   If `true`, then ACCP will register a SecureRandom implementation (`LibCryptoRng`) backed by AWS-LC Else, ACCP will not register a SecureRandom implementation, meaning that the JCA will source SecureRandom instances from another registered provider.
 AWS-LC will still use its internal DRBG for key generation and other operations requiring secure pseudo-randomness.
-  LibCryptoRng is very fast during steady state operation in all cases.
 * `com.amazon.corretto.crypto.provider.nativeContextReleaseStrategy`
   Takes in `HYBRID`, `LAZY`, or `EAGER` (defaults ot `HYBRID`).
 This property only affects AES-GCM cipher for now.
 AES-GCM associates a native object of type `EVP_CIPHER_CTX`